-One can envisage the concept of interdisciplinary to be present in one academic, the so-called interdisciplinarist.
-One person, who embodiment of different disciplines coming
+One can envisage the concept of interdisciplinary to be present in one academic, the so-called

 "While it is our ambition to manage many different areas of expertise at the same time, an inevitable consequence is that we will not be able to become experts in all the fields that our work somehow draws from.
 This will likely affect the quality of research we do on those fields we are not completely familiar with.
 Thus the work of an interdisciplinarist will probably be more superficial, in some aspects, than the work of those scholars who have deep knowledge in that particular field which the interdisciplinarist has not managed (or even wanted) to cover as fully".11